City of Leeds: Governance

 Leeds City Council is the local authority of the district.
 The council is composed of 99 councillors, three for each of the city's 33 wards.
 Elections are held three years out of four, on the first Thursday of May.
 One third of the councillors are elected, for a four-year term, in each election.
 2004 saw all seats up for election due to boundary changes.
 It is currently run by a Labour administration.
 Before the 2011 election, the council had been under no overall control since 2004.
-The Chief Executive of Leeds City Council is Tom Riordan, and the Leader of the Council is Councillor James Lewis of the Labour Party.
+The Chief Executive of Leeds City Council is Ed Whiting, and the Leader of the Council is Councillor James Lewis of the Labour Party.
 As a metropolitan county, West Yorkshire does not have a county council, so Leeds City Council is the primary provider of local government services.
 The district forms part of the Yorkshire and the Humber region of England.

 Most of the district is an unparished area, comprising Leeds itself (the area of the former county borough), Pudsey, Garforth, Rothwell and the area of the former urban district of Aireborough.
 In the unparished area there is no lower tier of government.
 Outside the unparished area there are 31 civil parishes, represented by parish councils.
 These form the lowest tier of local government and absorb some limited functions from Leeds City Council in their areas.
 The councils of the civil parishes of Horsforth, Morley, Otley and Wetherby are town councils.
 The 34 other civil parishes are: